When you understand the amount of raw power a welder works with, it only makes sense to want protection.

 - And it’s got enormously fast switching speeds that doesn’t leave your eyes tired at the end of the day.

 These factors combined, the Lincoln Electric VIKING 3350 is ideal for a huge variety of industrial applications with stick, TIG, and MIG welding.
+It’s stood the test of time and is still included on the recommended list of welding helmets.

 Having the right equipment for the task in front of you can make you more productive, and the 3350 series is adaptable enough to handle almost anything.